jagu-ms/jagu-chat-app/readme.md

 #chat app
-A simple chat app that look like whatsapp
+-A simple chat app that look like whatsapp

 #used
 bootstrap 4